 Kirkville is a somewhat small town located in the state of New York.
 With a population of 10,568 people and two constituent neighborhoods, Kirkville is the 175th largest community in New York.

-The overall education level of Kirkville is somewhat higher than in the average US city of 21.84%: 25.21% of adults 25 and older in the town have at least a bachelor's degree.
+In terms of college education, Kirkville is somewhat better educated than the 21.84% who have a 4-year degree or higher in the typical US community: 25.35% of adults 25 and older in the town have at least a bachelor's degree.

 The people who call Kirkville home describe themselves as belonging to a variety of racial and ethnic groups.
-The greatest number of Kirkville residents report their race to be White, followed by Asian.
-Important ancestries of people in Kirkville include German, English, Italian, and Polish.
+The greatest number of Kirkville residents report their race to be White, followed by Black or African-American.
+Important ancestries of people in Kirkville include German, English, Italian, and French .

 The most common language spoken in Kirkville is English.
 Other important languages spoken here include Spanish and Italian.